kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	Annotations map[string]string `json:"annotations,omitempty"`

 	// Custom overrides for the training runtime.
-	PodSpecOverrides []PodSpecOverrides `json:"podSpecOverrides,omitempty"`
+	PodSpecOverrides []PodSpecOverride `json:"podSpecOverrides,omitempty"`

 	// Whether the controller should suspend the running TrainJob.
 	// Defaults to false.
 	Suspend *bool `json:"suspend,omitempty"`

 	// ManagedBy is used to indicate the controller or entity that manages a TrainJob.
-	// The value must be either an empty, 'kubeflow.org/trainjob-controller' or
+	// The value must be either an empty, `kubeflow.org/trainjob-controller` or
-	// 'kueue.x-k8s.io/multikueue'.
-	// The built-in TrainJob controller reconciles TrainJob which don't have this
+	// `kueue.x-k8s.io/multikueue`.
+The built-in TrainJob controller reconciles TrainJob which
-	// field at all or the field value is the reserved string
+  // don't have this field at all or the field value is the reserved string
-	// 'kubeflow.org/trainjob-controller', but delegates reconciling TrainJobs
+	// `kubeflow.org/trainjob-controller`, but delegates reconciling TrainJobs
 	// with a 'kueue.x-k8s.io/multikueue' to the Kueue.
-	// The field is immutable.
+The field is immutable.
+  // Defaults to `kubeflow.org/trainjob-controller`
 	ManagedBy *string `json:"managedBy,omitempty"`
 }